 There is no soundness in our notions, whether logical or physical.
 Substance, Quality, Action, Passion, Essence itself, are not sound notions; much less are Heavy, Light, Dense, Rare, Moist, Dry, Generation, Corruption, Attraction, Repulsion, Element, Matter, Form, and the like; but all are fantastical and ill defined.
 (Aph.
 15)If true, this obliterates the Aristotelian science and logic that dominated Scholastic period education and scientific knowledge.
 Bacon goes further: besides very simple notions, like "man," "dog," "dove," and perceptions like "hot," "cold," and "black," all other notions are errors, having been improperly abstracted and deduced from the things in experience.
 There is the same kind of error committed in forming axioms (starting points for deductions) as in abstracting notions, and even abstracting to reach first principles, which depend on "common induction" (which Bacon later calls "enumerative induction")--these errors are intensified in the case of principles and propositions derived from deductive reasoning and the syllogism.
 From this description, it should be noted how close Bacon's conclusion here is to absolute skepticism.
 So why doesn't he become a skeptic?

 Our method and that of the sceptics' agree in some respects at first setting out, but differ most widely, and are completely opposed to each other in their conclusion; for they roundly assert that nothing can be known; we, that but a small part of nature can be known, by the present method; their next step, however, is to destroy the authority of the senses and understanding, while we invent and supply them with assistance.
 (Aph.
-37)Part of this assistance is precisely pointing to people how mistaken our notions are, so that we'll do something to solve the problem.
+37)Part of this assistance is pointing out to people how mistaken our notions are, so that we'll do something to solve the problem.

 The Anticipations of the Mind